-The BS’s SM shall provide the geolocation data to the database service.
-The BS shall refuse to serve the CPE if
+The BS’s/MR-BS’s SM shall provide the geolocation data to the database service.
+The BS/MR-BS shall refuse to serve the CPE if

-The geographic location of the CPE has not been successfully determined as indicated by a failed validation of the data in the NMEA string.
+The geographic location of the CPE except for Mode I CPE has not been successfully determined as indicated by a failed validation of the data in the NMEA string.
 Validation shall fail if

 a) The NMEA string contains data that is outside the allowable range of values or;